Education Maintenance Allowance - financial help for senior pupils

 - If successful you must complete a learning agreement and adhere to the terms of that agreement

-- If successful you must attend school for a minimum of 21 guided learning hours per week (timetabled hours including study periods)
+- If successful you must attend school or be home schooled for a minimum of 21 guided learning hours per week (timetabled hours including study periods)

 - If successful you will only receive EMA payments for those weeks where you have maintained 100% attendance (including authorised absences) and acceptable punctuality and conduct